 Vertigo associated with TMJ problems can be likened to the feeling you get when you just get off a merry go round at the amusement park.
 Even when you get off the ride, you still have this floating feeling and it feels like you are still turning in circles.

 This is because your semicircular canals are still moving.
-The disconnection between the signals from your ears and eyes are what causes the feeling of dizziness.
+The disconnection between the signals from your ears and eyes are what causes the feeling of dizziness and floating feeling.

 Dizziness from vertigo is accompanied by the following symptoms: